-(3) Landmarks Historic Preservation Commission Composition and Terms.
+(3) Landmarks Commission Composition and Terms.

-A Historic Preservation Commission is hereby created, consisting of seven (7) members.
+A Landmarks Commission is hereby created, consisting of seven (7) members.
 Of the membership, one (1) shall be a registered architect; one (1) shall be an historian qualified in the field of historic preservation; one (1) shall be a licensed real estate broker; one (1) shall be an alderperson; and three (3) shall be citizen members.
 Each member shall have, to the highest extent practicable, a known interest in historic preservation.
 The Mayor shall appoint the commissioners subject to confirmation by the Common Council.
-Of the initial members so appointed, two (2) shall serve a term of one (1) year, two (2) shall serve a term of two (2) years.
+Of the initial members so appointed, two (2) shall serve a term of one (1) year, two (2) shall serve a term of two (2) years, and three (3) shall serve a term of three (3) years.
 Thereafter the term for each member shall be three (3) years.